MimiOnuoha/Thesis2020/README.md

 **Assignment:**

 -  **Dream Review:** Write a rave review for your thesis/product.
-Make it *Over-the-top positive*, and imagine it appears in whatever outlet where you would most like the publicity.
+You don't have to spend more than 15-20 minutes on this, but make it *over-the-top positive*, and imagine it appears in whatever outlet where you would most like the publicity.
 Have fun with it, but take this seriously, as it helps the process of making your idea real and knowing how you want it to be received (and by whom).
 Focus on the adjectives you use to describe the project, and make sure you post to the thesis journal.
 Remember, you should include:
   	- What it is
   	  	- What it does
   	  	- Who would use it
   	  	- Why the maker made it
   	  	- The tone, experience, etc.
-  	- Post to the Thesis Journal
+  	  	- Don't forget to post to the thesis journal!
-- **Research Chart**: Make a (physical, analog) chart with the questions you have a answers so far and bring it to class.
+- **Research Chart**: Make a (physical, analog) chart with the questions you have answers to so far and bring it to class.
 You will share it in class, and colleagues will make suggestions.
 Then post it on the TJ along with any other summary of your research to date.
 Here are some critical questions to answer (as relevant for your specific idea):
   -  What else is out there like it?
   - How is yours different?
   - How does it improve what exists?